-In the last 5 years, I have been taking leadership roles on multiple digital transformation projects.
+Over the last 5 years, I have assumed leadership roles in multiple digital transformation projects.

-In the year 2017, I was working as a senior consultant at Accenture to help transform Cathay Pacific Airways’ mobile app from a legacy platform to adopt with the new native mobile technology.
-I lead the sprint process and actively communicate priorities to the remote team members.
-I had hands-on experience coding for node.js and java spring boot servers.
-At the same time, I address client business challenges at the intersection of organisational structure and technology.
+In 2017, I worked as a senior consultant at Accenture, helping Cathay Pacific Airways transform their mobile app from a legacy platform to new native mobile technology.
+I led the sprint process and actively communicated priorities to remote team members.
+I gained hands-on experience coding for Node.js and Java Spring Boot servers, while simultaneously addressing client business challenges at the intersection of organizational structure and technology.

-In the year 2018, I was a consultant at EY leading the project for HSBC Payme business mobile app.
-The steady rise in e-commerce and AliPay's relentless expansion into a new products is a threat to traditional banks towards extinction.
-If the banks failed to adapt to the new QR payment trend, then they would eventually go bust.
-My role is to help the bank to overcome the struggle and avoid the same fate of failure to change.
-I present technical architecture and agile delivery methodology.
-I had hands-on experience coding on Android using Kotlin.
-I advise and execute technical strategies to migrate AWS to Azure cloud technology for compliance reasons.
+In 2018, I served as a consultant at EY, leading a project for HSBC's Payme business mobile app.
+The rise of e-commerce and AliPay's aggressive expansion into new products posed a threat to traditional banks.
+If these banks failed to adapt to the emerging QR payment trend, they risked becoming obsolete.
+My role was to help the bank navigate this transition successfully.
+I presented technical architecture and agile delivery methodologies, gained hands-on experience coding in Kotlin on Android, and advised on the migration from AWS to Azure for compliance reasons.

-In the year 2019, I was leading the HSBC merchant online payment project as a technical lead.
-Things have changed with the pandemic, as it sped up the shift towards e-commerce sales.
-The existing legacy platform was not able to handle the pace of growth, with many failed transactions.
-My role is to build a new website with a better stack of technology to replace the old platform.
-I lead teams in delivering the solutions for Malaysian FPX from kick-off to ship.
-I had hands-on experience in development using Angular in TypeScript on Adobe Experience Manager (AEM).
-I build relationships, communicate and collaborate across engineering, design, and stakeholders.
+In 2019, I led the HSBC merchant online payment project as a technical lead.
+The pandemic accelerated the shift toward e-commerce sales, and the existing legacy platform struggled to keep pace, resulting in numerous failed transactions.
+I was responsible for building a new website with a more robust technology stack to replace the old platform.
+I led teams in delivering solutions from kick-off to launch, using Angular in TypeScript on Adobe Experience Manager (AEM), and fostered relationships across engineering, design, and stakeholder teams.

-In the year 2022, I am now working on a Vietnamese Digital Bank project.
-Serving as a key technical member of the Client Service team, I help to ensure customer success by building financial products on the platform.
-I work on bank deposit and lending products and implement Python smart contract code.
-I analyse and validate business requirements, translating them into technical specifications.
-I own each technical engagement, help ensure timely and successful delivery of value, and collaborate with customers, partners and other teams on the delivery of solutions.
+In 2022, I am currently involved in a Vietnamese Digital Bank project.
+As a key technical member of the Client Service team, I help build financial products on the platform.
+My tasks include working on bank deposit and lending products and implementing Python smart contract code.
+I analyze and translate business requirements into technical specifications, ensuring timely and successful delivery while collaborating with customers, partners, and other teams.